xmlking/dotenv-run/README.md

     -h, --help     output usage information
-    -p, --print    print the paths that will be loaded -r, --root     root directory to search for .env files, defaults to current working directory
+    -p, --print    print the paths that will be loaded -r, --root  root directory to search for .env files

 Examples:

     dotenv-run -- npm start
-    dotenv-run -p -r ../.. -- npm run build
+    dotenv-run -s -r . -- npm run build
 ```

 ## Usage

 Beside loading environment variables, **@dotenv-run/cli** supports monorepo projects with multiple applications.

-When you have multiple applications in your monorepo, you can define common `.env.*` files in the root of your workspace and override the environment variables on each application or any other subdirectory below the root.
+When you have multiple applications in your monorepo, you can define common `.env.*` files in the root workspace and override the environment variables on each application or any other subdirectory below the root.

+**Root workspace**

+`@dotenv-run/cli` will search for `.env.*` files in the closest parent directory containing `package.json` down to the current working directory.

+If no `package.json` is found, it will use the current working directory.

+**Example**

 Let's say you have the following workspace: